What we found

 Our recommended stack from the Tools Vault, costed at 25-person scale:

-At $200K/month revenue, this is 0.5% of revenue.
-Most SMBs we audit spend 5-10x this on the wrong stack — typically because HubSpot Pro ($800+/mo) or Salesforce Essentials replaced the free-tier CRM at the wrong stage.
+For an SMB at $200K/month revenue, this is 0.5% of revenue.
+Most SMBs we audit spend 5-10x this on the wrong stack, typically because HubSpot Pro ($800+/mo) or Salesforce Essentials replaced the free-tier CRM at the wrong stage.

 The arbitrage is real and largely under-exploited.
 Aiprosol's $197 Stack Starter Kit documents the migration paths.